Antique Furniture Restoration, Conservation and Repair

 The frame of this painting was resin moulded, a rather modern approach for its time.
 First a frame was carved from wood, then it was cast using a plaster of paris mould.
-Within this mould, a resin was laid and when dried, it was coloured to resemble the wooden frame.
+Within this mould, a resin was laid and when dried, was coloured to resemble the wooden frame.
 This meant that many frames could be produced from the same wood.

-The frame above has sections missing in two places plus damaged corners.
+The frame above has sections missing in two places and damaged corners.

-To restore this antique frame, the first step would be to make a carving to match the surrounding work, and then to have a cast made.
-Once this is done, a resin copy can be made which would then be coloured to match the surrounding frame.
+To restore this antique frame, the first step was to make a carving to match the surrounding work, and then have a cast made.
+Once this was done, a resin copy was made which was coloured to match the surrounding frame.